Same-sex Marriage in Kentucky, Sooner or Later?

 The question isn’t whether or not same-sex marriage will be legal in Kentucky; the question is when it will be legal in Kentucky.
 At this point, Kentucky has the opportunity to be a trailblazer with regard to the legalization of same-sex marriage.
 To date, fifty-five percent of the citizens of Kentucky are covered by Fairness Ordinances, which means they can’t be discriminated against for housing or work, amongst other things, based on their sexual orientation, but Kentucky will not allow same-sex marriages for those same citizens.

 Since the Windsor vs. United States ruling, things have changed dramatically in regards to same-sex marriage in the United States.
 Eddie Windsor filed her original case when the she was given a $363,000 federal estate tax bill after her partner of 44 years died.
 Ms. Windsor and her wife were legally wed in Canada in 2007, as they could not marry in this country at that time due to the Defense of Marriage Act (DOMA).
-After the case worked its way up to the US Supreme Court, it was ruled on in June of 2013.
+After the case worked its way up to the US Supreme Court, it was ruled on June 26, 2013.

 As a basic background, the US Supreme Court ruled on June 26, 2013 that Section 3 of DOMA was unconstitutional.
 That section defined a marriage as a union between a man and a woman.
 The Supreme Court did not rule that same-sex marriage was allowed, as they did not specifically tackle that issue.
-So, from the date DOMA was signed in 1996 until June 26, 2013, same-sex marriage was specifically not allowed by the Federal government.
+From the date DOMA was signed in 1996 until June 26, 2013, same-sex marriage was specifically not allowed by the Federal government.

 Between the ruling on DOMA on June 26, 2013 and now, April 12, 2015, 37 states recognize same-sex marriage.
 (Washington D.C. legalized same-sex marriage on March 3, 2010.)
 There have been different ways the states have legalized same-sex marriage; some states legalized same-sex marriage by popular vote.

 After the ruling on Windsor, the Federal Government has stated that they will recognize same-sex marriages for Federal purposes, ranging from Veteran’s benefits to taxes.
-Over the last two years, since Windsor, the Supreme Court ruling, there continues to be litigation across the country to try and determine exactly what the implications are for the citizens of each state.
+Over the last two years, since Windsor, there continues to be litigation across the country to try and determine exactly what the implications are for the citizens of each state.
 For example, in Kentucky a same-sex couples who were married in another state may receive Veteran’s benefits for their spouse, but cannot file state taxes as a married couple.
 There are numerous issues and inequities that result from the treatment of same-sex and opposite-sex married couples, some of which can be found in Bourke vs. Beshear, Case No. 3:13-CV-750.
 That case asks that Kentucky recognize same-sex marriages from other jurisdictions, just as Kentucky recognizes opposite-sex marriages from other jurisdictions.

 While the Bourke case has received national coverage, it is not the first same-sex marriage case in Kentucky.
 There may have been others, but the first one that I am aware of is a bankruptcy case filed last year.
 In that case, a married same-sex couple filed as such in the Bankruptcy Court in Louisville.
-The ruling in the case was stayed until after the Supreme Court ruling in the Windsor case, as the Supreme Court had granted cert on that case right before the bankruptcy case was filed.
+The ruling in the case was held until after the Supreme Court ruling in the Windsor case, as the Supreme Court had granted cert on that case right before the bankruptcy case was filed.
 In October of this year, the bankruptcy court allowed that bankruptcy case to go forward as a joint filing.
 The joint filing would not be allowed if the Federal Government did not state that they would recognize same-sex marriages for Federal purposes.